hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/04-IPsec.md

   - NAT/PAT btw PC1 and PC2
   - NAT/PAT unable to handle Layer 4 ESP protocol (port 50)
   - implemented in many IKEv1 and all IKEv2
-  - using hash value on th eIP address, receiver detects NAT/PAT used in btw
+  - using hash value on the IP address, receiver detects NAT/PAT used in btw
   - using UDP instead of ESP for the tunnel
     - prefix UDP header than IP header for encrypted packet
     - prefix an IP header w/ original src and dst addresses